 3.2.1.
 Cooling Requirements¶

-Do not block the air intake on the front or sides of the instrument, nor the MagnaLOAD‘s exhaust.
+Do not block the air intake on the front of the instrument, nor the MagnaLOAD electronic load’s exhaust.
 Blocking these vents could cause the product to overheat.

 3.3.
 AC Input Connection¶

-A single-phase AC input connection is used to provide a ground reference and power for the MagnaLOAD‘s fans and control circuits.
-The AC input power requirements are defined for each MagnaLOAD on its product rating label.
+A single-phase AC input connection is used to provide a ground reference and power for the MagnaLOAD electronic load’s fans and control circuits.
+The AC input power requirements are defined for each MagnaLOAD electronic load on its product rating label.
 The AC input requirements are further defined in this section.

-Connect the provided power cord to the IEC 60320 AC power receptacle on the rear of the MagnaLOAD.
-The type of connector used depends on the MagnaLOAD‘s AC input power.
-For low-power units, an IEC 60320 C13 receptable is used, as shown in Figure 93.
-For high-power units, an IEC 60320 C19 receptable is used, as shown in Figure 94.
+Connect the provided power cord to the IEC 60320 AC power receptacle on the rear of the MagnaLOAD electronic load.
+The type of connector used depends on the MagnaLOAD electronic load’s AC input power.
+For low-power units, an IEC 60320 C13 receptable is used, as shown in

 The power cord provides a chassis ground through a third conductor.
 Be certain that your power outlet is of the three-conductor type with the correct pin connected to earth ground.

-The following table provides the AC input requirements for the various ARx Series MagnaLOAD power levels:
+The following tables provides the AC input requirements for the various WRx Series MagnaLOAD DC electronic load power levels:

 3.4.
 DC Input Connection¶